seangenabe/hapi-mount/readme.md

 If the route object is a function, it will be transformed into the handler (`handler`) for the route.

 If you use the format described above for specifying routes, the `path` and `method` will default to the path `dirname` and `basename`, respectively.
-For example, a file at `foo/bar/get.js` will default all of its exported objects with `{ path: '/foo/bar', method: 'GET' }`.
+For example, a file at `foo/bar/get.js` will default all of its exported objects with `{ path: '/foo/bar', method: 'get' }`.

 #### ext